hashgraph/hedera-mirror-node/docs/design/block-streams.md

 ### Block to Record File Transformation

 Blocks are composed of block items.
 A record item may be transformed from a set of multiple block items.
-Beginning from an `EventTransaction` block item, a record item is composed of one `TransactionResult` block item, zero to N `TransactionOutput` block items and zero to N `StateChange` block items.
+Beginning from an `EventTransaction` block item, a record item is composed of one `TransactionResult` block item, zero to N `TransactionOutput` block items and zero to one `StateChange` block items.

 ![Transformation](images/transformation.png)